 It would seem, then, that if people in one network, such as Facebook (including the many writing site and writers' groups) already know about every new piece of writing you publish, that would be sufficient.
 Let's take as a given that all your Facebook friends and Twitter Followers won't see everything you post on those sites.
 Then maybe they will see something you post on another network or two they follow.
 But when is the point of no further value reached in the number of networks that the same 20 to 50 people all belong to?

 Let's say I write a new hub.
 I post it to Twitter, Google+ and to Facebook writing groups.
 I might put a link to it in one or more of my blogs.
-I post some links to tsu and 3tags.
 Some might even get posted to articles on other writing sites that permit it.
 Yet a reader only needs to click once to see the blog, hub, or article.
 If I post my link, that same group will also see my link multiple times in different places.
 Would all of them be necessary?
 Or is it overkill?
 I have friends that post the same link in several different Facebook and / or Google+ groups, even though most people in those groups also belong to the others.
 Somehow that seems to be over the top.

 To know the potential of a social network you just about have to join and try it out for a month or two as an active participant.
 By potential, I don't mean how much you earn from it directly from views.
 You need to see if any of your potential audience you don't already see somewhere else is using that network.
 If so, it might be worth building a presence there.
 Sites like Quora are for building name recognition in a field of interest where you'd like to be considered an authority.
 They are also good places to seek information on a variety of topics.

 Another quality of a site to evaluate is the amount of time your post is there to see.
 In Twitter and on Facebook it's almost ephemeral.
 If you are only one of 200 or more active connections, your post may only be visible for a minute or two to whomever is watching at the time.
 On Facebook, not all of your friends even will get it in their feeds.
 Google+ is a bit better at making you visible.
-Tsu is better yet because hashtags will help find posts of interest you may have missed.
 Notifications keep sending people back to posts on which where has been any interaction with you.
 Facebook groups give you more exposure because they are smaller and you have a lot in common with those in them.